Infraedifice/jesseloudon.github.io/_posts/2020-02-10-Quick Intro to Azure Backup Explorer.markdown

 ![BackupItems](/assets/images/BackupItems.png)

-The <b>`Jobs`</b> page shows the status of Backup Jobs for Virtual Machines added to your RSVs and you can search/filter by;
+The <b>`Jobs`</b> page shows the status of backup jobs for Virtual Machines added to your RSVs and you can search/filter by;
 - Backup Item or Resource Group
 - Operation - `Backup`, `Restore`, `ConfigureBackup`, `DeleteBackupData`
 - Status - `Completed`, `CompletedWithWarnings`, `Failed`, `Cancelled`, `InProgress`